France Covid-19 Information

 The current Covid-19 pandemic is causing widespread disruption to daily life and travel worldwide.
 On this page, we have centralised some useful sources of information for Irish citizens currently in France.

 The government of Ireland is currently advising against any non-essential travel, including to France, in the context of the current Covid-19 pandemic.
 Disruption to flight schedules worldwide means that you can easily become stranded abroad.
 You should keep up to date with our travel advice for France and with DFAT coronavirus travel advice page.
 Download the Travelwise app to have easy access to travel advice, wherever you may be.

 If you are in France, you can also sign up to our Citizens Registration facility to ensure that, if we need to contact you in an emergency situation, we can do so.

 If you are entering France from outside the EU for transit or travel home, you must fill in the “attestation de déplacement international” form before you travel, and bring with you proof of your onward journey.
 This form is available on the French Interior Ministry website here.
 You may be denied entry into France if you are travelling for non-essential reasons.
+Travellers from a small number of non-EU countries may enter France without restrictions.
+This list is available here and is updated regularly.

 France and Covid-19